 Some of our female clients have been favoring this activity tracker as it also allows them to track menstrual cycles.

-It may also be helpful when you combine the sleep data with your activity levels to figure when you might want to increase or decrease your training intensity levels.
+We noted that it might be helpful when you combine the sleep data with your activity levels to figure out when you might want to increase or decrease your training intensity levels.

-We also noted that the battery might last quite a bit longer than most other devices with up to 7 days on each charge.
+We also noticed that the battery might last quite a bit longer than most other devices, with up to 7 days on each charge.

 - Seems to help women track their menstrual cycle